luiscanyamel/website/content/event/SED/index.md

   postcode: '08193'
   country: Spain

-summary: I will present "The Micro-Aggregated Profit Share."
+summary: Two of my papers will be presented at the 2024 Annual Meeting of the SED.
+I will present "The Micro-Aggregated Profit Share", and Chari will present "On the Efficiency of Competitive Equilibria with Pandemics."
-abstract: ''
+abstract: 'Two of my papers will be presented at the 2024 Annual Meeting of the SED.
+I will present "The Micro-Aggregated Profit Share", and Chari will present "On the Efficiency of Competitive Equilibria with Pandemics."
+Information for my presentation is provided below. '

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.